chesterliliang/solodocs/Getting-Started/Build-your-own-ETH-wallet/8-get-balance.md

 ## `balance` command

-In tutorial 3, we will get ETH balance of the ETH address we've got from **WOOKONG Solo**.
+In this section, we will get ETH balance of the ETH address we've got from **WOOKONG Solo**.

 1. To get ETH balance, we should import another package.
 Run `npm i web3` to install [web3.js](https://github.com/ethereum/web3.js).